gcsga/gcsga/RefactorNotes.md

 ## Current Tasks

+- Change actions from array to map/embedded collection
 - Create activity
 - Move attacks to activity (reasoning: they don't need to be items and don't directly go on a character, and can't contain other items)
 - Activity Types